A cat receiving treatment for diabetes.

-Diabetes mellitus, commonly known by the shortened name “diabetes”, sugar diabetes or “sugar”, is one of the most frequent and important medical disorders of both humans and cats.
+Diabetes mellitus in cats, commonly known by the shortened name “diabetes,” sugar diabetes,” or “sugar,” is one of the most common medical disorders.
 As a pet owner with a newly diagnosed cat with diabetes, it is difficult to know what you need to do.
-We created this article to help you know step by step what you need to know and what you need to do.
+We created this article to help you know step by step what you need to do.

-The 6 keys to treatment of diabetes in cats include:
+The 6 keys to treatment for diabetes in cats include:

-- Maintain a consistent diet, exercise and insulin treatment plan
+5. Maintain a consistent diet, exercise, and insulin treatment plan

-We will help you understand more about diabetes, how and when to give insulin how to deal with complications.
-We also included answers to the most common questions diabetic cat owners have as they start their journey as a diabetic cat owner.
+We will help you understand more about diabetes, how and when to give insulin, and how to deal with complications.
+We also included answers to the most common questions diabetic cat owners have as they start their journey.

 Diabetes is a disease that leads to chronic elevation of the blood glucose or sugar.
 Blood sugar is maintained by a group of hormones, the most important of which is insulin, which is manufactured by the pancreas, a small organ near the intestines.
 Insulin lowers the blood sugar after a meal, and deficiency of insulin, or an insensitivity of body cells to available insulin, leads to diabetes.

-With good care, your cat can have a very good life with diabetes.
+With maintenance and care, your cat can have a very good life with diabetes.
 We will help tell you how.

 Diabetes mellitus usually affects middle-aged to older cats of either sex.
 The peak age seen in cats is 11 years.
 Juvenile-onset diabetes may occur in cats less than 1 year of age but is uncommon.
 Any breed can be affected but some breeds are at higher risk.